thomaslillo/thomaslillo/README.md

 # Wow what a suprise, welcome to my GitHub

-Software dev and mapper/spatial data science guy and co-founded an analytics education not-for-profit Datathon Analytics, we've run conferences and workshops with hundreds of attendees!
+Software dev and spatial data science guy (I like maps) and co-founded an analytics education not-for-profit Datathon Analytics, we've run conferences and workshops with hundreds of attendees!

 #### 🌍  Based in Toronto, Canada